QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 [Okay, I stole this observation](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15), but it is worth repeating.

-Before ES6, it was well known you could always use typeof to safely fine out if something was defined, whether it was declared or not...
+Before ES6, it was well known you could always use typeof to safely find out if something was defined, whether it was declared or not...

 {% highlight js %}
 if (typeof Symbol !== "undefined") {